RWTH-EBC/AixCaliBuHA/examples/docs/e3_verbose_sensitivity_analysis_example.md

 merged_calibration_classes.extend(merge_calibration_classes(calibration_classes))
 ```

-Now we have the following calibration classes and merged them directly.
+This results in the following calibration classes where we merge the time intervals directly.
 We could have also merged them with an option in the `run()` function of the
 sensitivity analyzer classes.